wp-plugins/scifi-task-manager/readme.txt

 == Changelog ==

+= 0.5 =
+* Open View instead of Edit for owner users
+* Fixed user's widget, showing all tasks when no are assigned to user

+= 0.4 =
+* Fix menu selection
+* Added status counts in task list
+* Small tweaks

 = 0.3 =
-* Fixed permission issue reported by jonh M reis
+* Fixed permission issue reported by <jonh M reis>
 * Fixed some visual editor glitches on 4.0
 * Added configuration page
 * Added option to select user roles that have access to task manager